Harry-Dillamore/InteractiveNarritives-Group4/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wZ11YqdidFA?si=KZgI9RcOPzAjoyLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In this video and the following videos in the tutorial series detail creating a melee combat system.
-The system demonstrated is not quite the same as what we currently have planned for our game - as it allows for the player to defeat the enemies, but
+The system demonstrated is not quite the same as what we currently have planned for our game – as it allows for the player to defeat the enemies, but we're looking to limit the player's ability to defeat enemies.
+To make these changes, I will reduce or remove the damage dealt to enemies, as well as increase the hit reaction from enemies to create a more prolonged stagger effect.

 ### Cutscenes and Quick Time Events
 #### Aims
+In the game, we want to blend short cutscenes with gameplay to create cinematic moments without making the player feel like they don't have control of the characters' actions for long periods of time.
+This will allow for dynamic sequences and moments where the narrative can be developed, while keeping the gameplay as the main focus.

 ## Bibliography